POORY-AZARE/php.teamwork/README.md

 - Form 3: (Created By): Form Name: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied

+-  Form 4: (Nastaran Dehnavi): Form Name: News (github) | Link to the form (shell.hamk.fi).  | Validations Applied
+- The News form gives to  customers the latest news about new offers , new payments for all cusomers .

 ---